valhalla/demos/docs/valhalla_service.md

 Locations are provided as an ordered list of two or more locations within a JSON array.
 Locations are visited in the route in the provided order.
 A maximum of **TBD** locations is supported.
 Each location includes the following information:

-The location information shall consist of two or more stop locations.
-Also, 0 to n via locations may be supplied to influence the route path.
+The location information shall consist of two or more `break` locations.
+Also, 0 to n `through` locations may be supplied to influence the route path.
 * latitude = Latitude of the location in degrees.
 * longitude = Longitude of the location in degrees.
 * type = Type of location.
 There are two location types: **break** and **through**.
 Break forms a stop - the first and last locations must be type = break.
 Through locations form a location that the route path goes through - the path is not allowed to reverse direction at the through locations.
 Through locations are useful to force a route to go through locations.
 If no type is provided, the type is assumed to be a break.